gsus-gutierrez/shipmentAssigner/README.md

 Before you begin, ensure you have met the following requirements:

 * You have installed Node.js (version 12 or newer)
-* You have a code editor, such as Visual Studio Code or Sublime Text
+* You have a code editor, such as Visual Studio Code, Atom, Vim, Sublime Text

 ## Setup